 The CIPFA Code requires that the responsible officer ensures that relevant personnel receive adequate training in treasury management.
 This especially applies to the Commissioner who is responsible for scrutiny.
+Training for the Commissioner was delivered in March 2014 and the Chief financial Officer to the Commissioner (CFO) has attended relevant seminars during the year.
 The training needs of treasury management officers are periodically reviewed.